JetBrains/ring-ui/docs/breaking-changes.md

 See the “breaking change” commits [in Upsource](https://upsource.jetbrains.com/ring-ui/view?query=path:%20%7B%2A%2Fbreaking-changes.md%7D%20and%20not%20%22Wording%22).

+###298-11-2016: Several changes to Dialog and Island

+* dialog.scss now moved to dialog-ng component, because dialog itself has been reimplemented
+* island header and island content now has 32px spacing due to fit common usages

 ### 18-11-2016: All buttons have type="button" by default.
 To set another type (e.g. "submit") you have to pass it explicitly.

 ### 15-11-2016: Footer no longer supports the "ring-footer_floating" modifier, use "floating" prop instead